 When it comes to lending, mortgage providers want the least possible risk involved.
 For this reason, they will want proof that the property is – and this is the key – habitable from day one of the mortgage.

 This means that it must be in good condition, has connected utilities, has a working kitchen and bathrooms, and you could quite easily satisfy yourself that someone could move into the property quite quickly.

 Lenders are normally quite accommodating when it comes to a quick, cosmetic refurbishment prior to letting, like changing the carpets, decorating, and adding new soft furnishings, but if you are planning something much bigger, then things can get a little more difficult.

 What a holiday let mortgage provider will absolutely not do, is lend money against a holiday let that needs to be developed or heavily refurbished.
 This sort of situation is generally better suited to other types of finance, like a bridging loan or development finance.

 In almost all cases, mortgage lenders will want to see that the property to be mortgaged and used as a holiday let, is, in fact, a regular residential dwelling.

 Many former farm buildings like barns have been converted to homes, but their planning permission is strictly limited to holiday let purposes only – this is known as “occupancy restriction“.
 These types of property cannot be lived in as a main residential dwelling, and, as such, are not easily mortgageable.

 This one can be difficult to fully understand, but almost all holiday let mortgage providers will only lend against homes that are built to a very strict standard.
 They call this ‘standard construction’ and in short, this means it is built from brick/stone with a stone/tiled roof.
 Think of a classic image of a home.

-Oh, and if you fancy buying a timber lodge on a holiday park, you might have to find the cash from somewhere else, as most lenders will not touch these structures.
+Oh, and if you fancy buying a mobile home or a timber lodge on a holiday park, you will have to find the cash from somewhere else, as holiday let lenders will not touch these structures.

 Freehold or leasehold